blendaf/event-manager/README.md

 # Event Manager

 A Event/Party Manager app that is developed as a fun private project.
 The app is developed using React, Next.js, and Firebase.
+To try the application visit https://event-manager-kappa.now.sh/ and put in event id: '123'.

 # Existing Features